tcltk/tcl/doc/markdown/apply.md

 # Description

-The command \fBapply\fR applies the function \fIfunc\fR to the arguments \fIarg1 arg2 ...\fR and returns the result.
+The command **apply** applies the function *func* to the arguments *arg1 arg2 ...* and returns the result.

-The function \fIfunc\fR is a two element list \fI{args body}\fR or a three element list \fI{args body namespace}\fR (as if the \fBlist\fR command had been used).
-The first element \fIargs\fR specifies the formal arguments to \fIfunc\fR.
-The specification of the formal arguments \fIargs\fR is shared with the \fBproc\fR command, and is described in detail in the corresponding manual page.
+The function *func* is a two element list *{args body}* or a three element list *{args body namespace}* (as if the **list** command had been used).
+The first element *args* specifies the formal arguments to *func*.
+The specification of the formal arguments *args* is shared with the **proc** command, and is described in detail in the corresponding manual page.

-The contents of \fIbody\fR are executed by the Tcl interpreter after the local variables corresponding to the formal arguments are given the values of the actual parameters \fIarg1 arg2 ...\fR.
-When \fIbody\fR is being executed, variable names normally refer to local variables, which are created automatically when referenced and deleted when \fBapply\fR returns.
+The contents of *body* are executed by the Tcl interpreter after the local variables corresponding to the formal arguments are given the values of the actual parameters *arg1 arg2 ...*.
+When *body* is being executed, variable names normally refer to local variables, which are created automatically when referenced and deleted when **apply** returns.
 One local variable is automatically created for each of the function's arguments.
-Global variables can only be accessed by invoking the \fBglobal\fR command or the \fBupvar\fR command.
-Namespace variables can only be accessed by invoking the \fBvariable\fR command or the \fBupvar\fR command.
+Global variables can only be accessed by invoking the **global** command or the **upvar** command.
+Namespace variables can only be accessed by invoking the **variable** command or the **upvar** command.

-The invocation of \fBapply\fR adds a call frame to Tcl's evaluation stack (the stack of frames accessed via \fBuplevel\fR).
-The execution of \fIbody\fR proceeds in this call frame, in the namespace given by \fInamespace\fR or in the global namespace if none was specified.
-If given, \fInamespace\fR is interpreted relative to the global namespace even if its name does not start with "::".
+The invocation of **apply** adds a call frame to Tcl's evaluation stack (the stack of frames accessed via **uplevel**).
+The execution of *body* proceeds in this call frame, in the namespace given by *namespace* or in the global namespace if none was specified.
+If given, *namespace* is interpreted relative to the global namespace even if its name does not start with "::".

-The semantics of \fBapply\fR can also be described by approximately this:
+The semantics of **apply** can also be described by approximately this:

 ```
 proc apply {fun args} {